 Gmail is at the head of the class when it comes to features and services.
-One of the best, most unique features of Gmail is the integrated video chat application called Hangout.
-With Hangout, you can chat with up to nine people at once, share videos while chatting and use fun video overlays like pirate hats, halos or crowns.
-Hangout is available with anyone in your contact list – as long as it is set up on their computer and they have a webcam.
+One of the best, unique features of Gmail is the integrated video chat application called Hangouts.
+With Hangouts, you can chat with up to nine people at once, share videos while chatting, and use fun video overlays such as pirate hats, halos and crowns.
+Hangouts is available with anyone in your contact list, as long as it is set up on their computer and they have a webcam.
 Other great social applications are available on Google+.

 You can also make phone calls and send instant messages right from your inbox.
-Gmail is one of the few free email services that does not require an additional download to use their instant messenger.
-You can use Gmail on any internet-enabled device mobile device or computer.
-An app is available for iOS and Android phones so you can navigate your Gmail account easier while you are on the go.
-There is an available notifier for your computer that you can download.
-This app lets you know when a new message has arrived and is very useful if you need to get away from your computer for a while, but still want to know when a message is delivered.
+Gmail is one of the few free email accounts that does not require an additional download to use its instant messenger.
+You can use Gmail on any internet-enabled mobile device or computer.
+An app is available for iOS and Android phones so you can navigate your Gmail account easily while you are on the go.
+You can download a notifier for your computer.
+This app lets you know when a new message has arrived, which is useful if you need to be away from your computer for a while.

-Thanks to Gmail's expansion of themes, you can customize your homepage with your favorite picture or choose from over 35 high definition themes.
-Gmail's biggest focus is you.
+Thanks to Gmail's expansion of themes, you can customize your homepage with your favorite picture or choose from over 35 high-definition themes.
 You can customize folders, backgrounds, colors, labels and more to suit your individual tastes and needs.
-Unfortunately, Google Reader is no longer supported so if you enjoy having an RSS feed, you will need to use a different service.
+Unfortunately, Google Reader is no longer supported, so if you enjoy having an RSS feed, you need to use a different service.

-Gmail gives you up to 10GB of inbox storage, which is more than plenty, and an additional 5GB of cloud storage using Google Drive, for free.
-Google Docs is still present, but has been merged with Google Drive.
+Gmail gives you up to 15GB of inbox storage.
+While that's not the highest amount of storage in our rankings, you also have access to cloud storage using Google Drive.
+Google Docs is still present, but it has been merged with Google Drive.
 When you upload a text-based document or spreadsheet to Google Drive, you can access and edit it in Google Docs.
-This feature is great for group projects at school or work, where all members of the team can access the same material.
-Gmail is also available in dozens of languages from Arabic to Vietnamese.
+This feature is great for group projects at school or work, as all members of the team can access the same material.
+Gmail is also available in dozens of languages, from Arabic to Vietnamese.

-Gmail provides some of the best email organization on the internet.
-Their pride and joy is the “conversation” interface.
-Instead of having a list of back and forth emails between you and a friend or co-worker, all replies and sent messages are filtered into one line of inbox with a corresponding number of messages in that conversation.
-If you and your contacts have a picture uploaded as a headshot, it will display in the conversation, helping you easily identify who is saying what.
-Additionally, you can create custom filters and have all your messages sorted by “from,” “to,” “subject,” “has the words” and “doesn’t have.”
-Messages can be places into folders, given color-coded labels, starred, deleted or forwarded.
+This service provides some of the best email organization on the internet.
+Its pride and joy is the conversation interface.
+Instead of having a list of back-and-forth emails between you and a friend or co-worker, all replies and sent messages are filtered into one line in your inbox with the number of messages in that conversation.
+If you or your contact has a picture uploaded as a headshot, it displays in the conversation, helping you easily identify who is saying what.
+Additionally, you can create custom filters and sort all your messages by sender, recipient, subject, words they contain or words they don't.
+You can place messages into folders, give them color-coded labels, and star, delete or forward them.

-Gmail also restricts downloads from automatically starting, just in case you open an infected email, and images are blocked until you allow them to be seen.
-Although we found Gmail's spam protection to be top-notch, we are slightly disappointed that we could not adjust the strength of the spam filters from low, medium or exclusive.
+It also restricts downloads from automatically starting, just in case you open an infected email, and blocks images until you allow them to be seen.
+Although Gmail's spam protection is top-notch, you cannot adjust the strength of the spam filters to low, medium or exclusive.

-Gmail offers multiple support options including user forums and FAQs.
-In the unlikely event you are unable to unearth an answer for your particular question, you can submit an email to the Gmail support team.
-We would like to see a way to contact a service representative by phone or live chat, but fortunately, most questions are answered in the forums or FAQS.
+Google's mail service offers multiple support options, including user forums and FAQs.
+In the unlikely event that you can't unearth an answer for your particular question, you can submit an email to the Gmail support team.
+We would like to see a way to contact a service representative by phone or live chat, but the forums and FAQs answer most questions.

-Gmail is a strong leader in the web-based email arena.
+Gmail is a strong leader in the web-based email arena and is the best free email service.
 It's a secure, easy-to-use program that places the world at your fingertips.
 Gmail is one of the few free email services we reviewed with exceptionally strong anti-phishing protection and intuitive sorting and spam blocking.
 We are also impressed with the Google+ social connectivity and the Google Drive feature.
 With Google integrating so many useful extras, our only real complaint about Gmail is simply that we end up using it too much.

-Gmail offers strong, efficient security features, custom HD themes and integrated video chat.
+Gmail offers strong security features, custom HD themes and integrated video chat.

-You cannot create any aliases and Google has discontinued their RSS support.
+You cannot create any aliases and Google has discontinued its RSS support.

-Gmail is one of the most secure and user-friendly email services you will ever use and includes many extras to make your email experience superb.
+Gmail is the most secure and user-friendly email service in our lineup, and it includes many extras to make your email experience superb.